-- 1. Stop the engine and remove the key from the panel. - 2.
-Move the tensionner mechanism using a 27 mm wrench and slip out the belt from alternator pulley.
-Remove it completely. - 3.
-Install the new belt.
-Check that the belt seats nicely between the edges of all the pulleys. - 4.
-Make sure that the two marks on the tensionner are in front of each other as shown below (A).
+1. Stop the engine and remove the key from the panel.

+2. Move the tensionner A clockwise using a wrench and remove the belt.

+3. Install the new belt.
+Check that it fits properly in the pulley.

+4. Make sure that the indicator mark of the tensionner is within the range A as shown below.